 Ways to improve miles per gallon

-- Keep your tires inflated and at the right pressure
+- Keep your tyres inflated and at the right pressure

 - Don't over-rev and floor the accelerator (drive sensible)